LafeLabs/thing/README.md

 - find dvd drives, take them apart, solder wires on
 - assemble probe with cardboard, epoxy, tape, plastic, probe, electronics, pi
 - edit the code to make it work, test it out, set it up, repeat all tests, share it with someone else

+## Build a local instance not on a pi

+take old hardware, delete everything, install linux.  install apache and php then install geometron server, put on wifi, host.
+When this is done, release the hardware from the private property system and pass it out into the community using the physical marker network.
+Hardware can be simply released.
+The Geometron Educational foundation can take donations for the hardware and labor to convert it, and the operators in the foundation simply release all this freely to communities.
+This should be possible on macs, pc's, androids, chromebooks.

 ## build a localhost instance, link to github